This Warm Apple Rice Pudding made with apple butter, maple syrup, and spices is comfort in a glass. We need loads of it right now, people.

 We grew up and left our slang behind, or at the very least only code switch in majority brown spaces.
 We didn’t associate with people who were deemed ‘trouble’.
 My entire adolescence was defined by the phrase ‘dime con quien andas, y te dire quien eres’ (tell me who you hang with and I will tell you who you are).
 We dropped friends who participated in questionable behavior due to an instilled fear of ending up a drug addict or in prison.

-We monitored our grammar and diction to belie our immigrant beginnings.
-We pick up some ridiculously boring sport like golf – that until Tiger Woods came on the scene was a majority white sport.
-We brunch and expertly grasp wine stems to assimilate into spaces which increasingly view us as… Threats.
+Monitored our grammar and diction to belie our immigrant beginnings.
+Brunch and expertly grasp wine stems to assimilate into spaces which increasingly view us as… Threats.
 We’re too loud, or too slow, too extra – but what they really mean is we’re too brown, too black.
 We are labeled uppity or ungrateful if we dare enter with confidence and feel at ease inhabiting these spaces; a right we have earned.

 Stand the hell up.
 Be an ally.
 Like a true ally – not ‘Facebook or Twitter status’ ally.
 We need you on the ground, right now.
 We need people to stop playing with our lives.

-Rice is steeped in apple cider and spices for about an hour.
-The rice is then brought to a boil.
-As the liquid reduces the apple and spices bond to the granules of rice, infusing it with flavor.
-Milk – Whole, evaporated, and sweetened condensed are added, followed by apple butter and maple syrup.
+Steep rice in apple cider and spices for about an hour and then bring the rice to a boil.
+As the liquid reduces, the apple and spices bond to the granules of rice, thus infusing it with flavor.
+You add milk – Whole, evaporated, and sweetened condensed to the mixture, followed by apple butter and maple syrup.
 We roll deep in flavor here.
-A bit of vanilla extract for another layer of flavor.
+You add a bit of vanilla extract for another layer of flavor.
 Finally, some raisins.
 Golden ones.
-This mixture is cooked over low heat.
-It’s stirred and stirred.
+You cook the mixture over low heat and stir.
 There’s a rhythm to stirring.
 You’ll get it.
 Be sure to stir often, as no one enjoys burnt rice pudding.

 Serve it warm.